sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 Optionally, you might like to try ...

 See how easy it is to change the application endpoint (route object) to use https instead of http.
-You can change this in the OCP web console, so log in.
+You can change this in the OpenShift web console, so log in.

 Go to your project, then to Applications (left menu), then to Routes, select your route called vote-app, click Actions->Edit and see if you can find the security option and change from http to https?